 Eventually we wandered into the Old Siam Shopping Plaza and made a beeline for the food section.
-We enjoyed several servings of miang kum, a green pyramid comprised of a wild pepper (bai chaplu) leaf filled with a savory dried shrimp sauce and pungent bits of ginger, shallot and lime, served on a skewer.
+We enjoyed several servings of miang kum, a wild pepper (bai chaplu) leaf filled with a savory dried shrimp sauce and pungent bits of ginger, shallot and lime, formed into a green pyramid and served on a skewer.
 It’s a fun bite.
 Khanom krok coconut “pancakes” featured a range of sweet and savory toppings from taro chunks to shreds of sweetened duck egg yolk.
 Then we went out the back door to a bus stop where a city bus whisked us several blocks up the street to Wat Suthat.
 Inside, a service was in progress, and as we sat slightly uncomfortably on the floor, it seemed everyone else knew the words except us.
 Once the service ended, we could admire and photograph the unusually attractive Buddha image and murals, and learn from Michael about the history of this temple.
 It was now early afternoon and the jet lag and heat were taking their toll, but we had many places yet to go.

 We wandered up a street filled with stores that cater to temples and monasteries, with Buddha images in every imaginable size, bells, gongs, and other essentials.
 Through one side road and then the next, we made our way to a local temple with a casual coffee shop where we could join saffron-robed monks in ordering an iced latte or other mid-day pick-me-up.
 After a few minutes to cool down and recharge, we headed to a main street where Michael hailed two tuk tuks to take us to the river.
 It’s not clear how four people were able to squeeze into a seating area designed for two or at most three slim Thais, but we did it.